THE AUGUST 26th FILES

 Daughter of No Comment

 Mary Peterson Hartzler served an essential role in the demonstrations and civil disobedience of Virginia feminists in the push to ratify the ERA.
-She was the "bag lady," the bail money.
+She was the "bag lady," the person who held the bail money for any arrestable actions.
+Mary fundraised at the local Methodist church for their 'bail money'.
+(And would you believe the church donated in support of non-violent arrestable actions in support of the Equal Rights Amendment?)
 She marched to Richmond, and she wrote a regular column in.
 Inspired by the NO COMMENT department of Ms. Magazine, Mary wrote Daughter of No Comment, a regular feminist opinion column from 1994-2007.

 Here we link to the ERA Network which promotes our current efforts for the ERA.
 In future, we will be building in archive of Virginia feminists at the forefront of the first ratification movement.